 Implementing Comprehensive Prevention Programs

-To tackle substance abuse in the maritime sector, shipping firms must adopt thorough prevention strategies.
+To tackle substance abuse in the maritime sector, ship managers must adopt thorough prevention strategies.
 These should tackle the core reasons behind alcohol and drug misuse.
 The aim is to educate staff, boost awareness, and offer the tools needed for a safe, healthy workplace.

 Drug and Alcohol Policy Development